Learning and Teaching

 We sustain a relentless focus on effective Learning and Teaching, where inspirational teaching, underpinned by the Learning and Teaching 7, creates a deep understanding of the curriculum and enables access and challenge for all students.
 The classroom must be an exciting place to be that nurtures and cultivates a love of learning, embraces technology for learning and provides a stimulating, engaging learning environment that facilitates long term learning.

 ‘Great Teaching’ transforms lives.
 Our Students get one, life-changing chance at education, so we must ‘make every lesson count’.
 Exceptional outcomes are secured by effective, evidence informed teaching, which maximises impact in the precious time we have.
-We have fundamentally re-examined our understanding of learning (see 15 findings).
 In summary, our view of learning is that it is hard, cannot be seen and only happens in the long term.
 Great learning takes place when we aim to reduce cognitive load, build stronger, longer lasting memories and teach for transfer so learning is flexible.

 In turn, this has shaped our view of what makes ‘Great Teaching’.
 “We define effective teaching as that which leads to improved student achievement using outcomes that matter to their future success” (‘What makes great teaching?’
 Coe et al 2014).
 This guided the development of the Glyn L&T 7 Principles, which have been in place since September 2018.
 At the core these principles require expert teachers to ‘scaffold students’ internal intellectual architecture’ (Myatt), to build students’ self-efficacy and self-regulation.